Syndicalist Organization "Freedom": Warsaw Uprising

 On October 5, 1944, the uprising capitulated, so the soldiers of Jewish origin were hidden in a well-masked bunker, and the rest went into captivity.
 On January 18, 1945, they revealed themselves to the Red Army that captured the Pruszków camp where they were held.
-In December 1945, the civil leadership of the ZSP called on its members to reveal themselves to the communist authorities, which most of them did, although some overpaid it with imprisonment.
+In December 1945, the civil leadership of the ZSP called on its members to reveal themselves to the communist authorities, which most of them did, although some this resulted in imprisonment.